sciZer0/7/v/README.md

 * **undemocratic**
 * **inefficient**.

-All these qualities together might increasingly prevent each "old" blockchain  from getting mass adoption in the long run.
+All these 4 negative qualities together (unpopularity,  unjustness,  undemocracy and inefficiency) might increasingly prevent each "old" blockchain  from getting mass adoption in the long run.

 *More on the above below.*